How does a boy from a small town in the Canadian prairies become a Guru?

-For over 50 years, he has shared the higher teachings of yoga.
-He has focused on Sri Ramakrishna’s main teachings: that life’s true purpose is to know God, that all sincere paths lead to the Divine, and that there is no end to spiritual realization.
-His classes and retreats have transformed countless lives — dissolving confusion into clarity, loneliness into love, and turmoil into peace.
-And many of his students say they opened the door to lives of greater fulfillment.
+For over 50 years, Ramakrishna Ananda has shared yoga, focusing on Sri Ramakrishna’s main teachings: that life’s true purpose is to know God, that all sincere paths lead to the Divine, and that there is no end to spiritual realization.
+Thousands of seekers have benefitted, finding greater meaning and fulfillment by incorporating yoga into their lives.

 We ask you to commit two hours a week to selfless service.
 This service can be anything you choose ranging from helping a family member or neighbor to volunteering at a nonprofit organization.